 Multidimensional data in a mosaic dataset

-Multidimensional data is captured in multiple times or depths.
-They are normally stored in netCDF, GRIB, or HDF format.
+Multidimensional data is captured in multiple times or depths, and is often stored in netCDF, GRIB, or HDF format.
 Each file contains one or multiple variables, and each variable is a multidimensional array that represents data in a given time or at a given vertical dimension.
-For example, a netCDF file can store temperature, humidity, and wind speed for every month from the year 2010 to 2014, and at each elevation of 0, 1 meter, and 10 meters.
+For example, a netCDF file can store temperature, humidity, and wind speed for every month from the year 2010 to 2019, and at each elevation of 0, 1 meter, and 10 meters.

-The mosaic dataset has always been a data model for managing a collection of images and raster data.
-Now it has been enhanced to manage multidimensional data and provides a unified data model for working with netCDF, GRIB, and HDF formats.
-The netCDF, GRIB, and HDF raster types can be used to add data to a mosaic dataset directly without extracting any subdatasets, and the mosaic datasets are multidimensional aware when it is created using the appropriate raster type.
-You are also able to create a multidimensional mosaic dataset from nonmultidimensional data.
-See Multidimensional raster types for more information about these raster types.
+The mosaic dataset is a data model for managing a collection of images and raster data, including multidimensional data, and it provides a unified data model for working with netCDF, GRIB, and HDF formats.
+The netCDF, GRIB, and HDF raster types can be used to add data to a mosaic dataset directly without extracting any subdatasets, and the mosaic dataset is multidimensional-aware when it is created using the appropriate raster type.
+You can also create a multidimensional mosaic dataset from imagery collected over time or at different heights or depths.
+For example, you can create a multidimensional mosaic dataset with NDVI data created from Landsat images collected over multiple years.
+See Multidimensional raster types for more information.

-Besides the common properties that a mosaic dataset has, a multidimensional mosaic dataset has information about the variables, the time dimension, and vertical dimension, which are stored as fields in the mosaic dataset footprint table:
+Besides having the common properties of a mosaic dataset, a multidimensional mosaic dataset has information about the variables and dimensions that are stored as fields in the mosaic dataset footprint table:

 - Variable—The variable name

-- Dimensions—The name of the dimensions used in the mosaic dataset
+- Dimensions—The names of the dimensions used in the mosaic dataset

-With the presence of multidimensional properties in the mosaic dataset, ArcGIS Pro can now better visualize and process your multidimensional data.
-For more information about creating and displaying multidimensional data, see Creating and visualizing a multidimensional mosaic dataset.
+With the presence of multidimensional properties in the mosaic dataset, you can visualize and process your multidimensional data.
+For more information about displaying multidimensional data, see Visualize a multidimensional mosaic dataset.

 Display multidimensional mosaic datasets